Stock market today: Asian markets mixed as US government debt talks push toward brink of default

 A report said fewer workers applied for unemployment benefits last week than expected, suggesting the job market remains strong even as manufacturing, housing and other areas of the economy slow under the weight of much higher interest rates.

-In other trading, benchmark U.S. crude oil shed 13 cents to $70.70 per barrel in electronic trading on the New York Mercantile Exchange.
+In other trading, benchmark U.S. crude oil reversed an early retreat, picking up 20 cents to $72.03 per barrel in electronic trading on the New York Mercantile Exchange.
 It sank $2.51 on Thursday to $71.83 per barrel.

-Brent crude, the international standard, gave up 30 cents to $75.88 per barrel.
+Brent crude, the international standard, rose 11 cents to $76.29 per barrel.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.